 Eternal God, Judge of all humankind, we confess our need of You.
 Our sins are too heavy to carry, too real to hide, and too deep to undo.
-We confess not only our many sins, but also our anxieties about the present predicament.
-We look at a world undone by strife, torn by violence, separated by hatred.
-We See health crisis on a scale so large as to be called a pandemic.
+We confess not only our many sins, which we have from time to time most grievously have committed by thought, word, and deed.
 Have mercy upon us!
 Forgive us, O Lord, Give us grace to remember that “perfect love casts out fear”, Grant us clarity of vision to see the light, And the strength to walk in the power of your Holy Spirit.

 The Prayer of Consecration